Chintpurni: Chintpurni temple as a Shakta pitha

-They bring with them their worldly concerns and seek blessings from the Devi.

-It is believed that if one asks something from the Devi with an honest heart, the wish is granted.

-Apart from the holy shrine, some very picturesque places for sightseeing, indoor and outdoor activities are situated in and around Chintpurni.

-Chintpurni is very well connected through roads.
-One can come here for a religious visit, on a holiday or for both.
-People enjoy the time here and return with everlasting memories.

 History

-Pandit Mai Das, a Brahmin from Patiala Riyasat, is generally believed to have established this shrine of Mata Chintpurni Devi in Chhaproh village about 12 generations ago.
+Pandit Mai Das, a Mucla (Nai caste) from Patiala Riyasat, is generally believed to have established this shrine of Mata Chintpurni in Chhaproh village about 12 generations ago (1 generation = 25 years).
 Over time this place became known as Chintpurni after the eponymous deity.
 His descendants still live in Chintpurni and perform prayers and puja at the Chintpurni temple.
 These descendants are the official priests at the Temple.

 Hindu genealogy records

 Hindu genealogy registers at Chintpurni are the genealogy registers of pilgrims maintained here by panditas.
 Hindu pilgrimage and marriage records were also used to be kept at this holy place.
 The Genealogical Society (GSU) of Utah, USA has microfilmed Hindu pilgrimage records for Haridwar and several other Hindu pilgrimage centres.
 Priests (pandits) located at each site would record the name, date, home-town and purpose of visit for each pilgrim.
 These records were grouped according to family and ancestral home.
 The holdings by GSU include Haridwar, Kurukshetra, Pehowa, Chintpurni, Jawalapur and Jawalamukhi.